anva76/Udacity-fsnd-project-05/frontend/readme.md

 ## Running Frontend in Development Mode

-Vite loads some parameters from the `.env` file.
+Vite loads some parameters from an `.env` file.
 Please create one in the `/frontend` dicrectory:

 ```bash
 VITE_API_SERVER_URL=back_end_server_address